AMassock/python_cli_notes/README.md

 1. Clone this repository.
 1. (Optional) Set up the SQL database for this exercise (instructions below).
-1. Change into directory created from clone
+1. Change into directory created from clone.
+1. Follow setup instructions below.
+1. Run `python3 main.py`

 ## Setup